 Participants

 We recruited 162 participants from a Bachelor level introductory course on Psychology, at UCLouvain, Belgium.
 A sample of 153 participants was included in the data analysis (75 female [78 male], average age: 19.16 years, age range: 18-34 years).
 The sample size was based on Popovic et al. (2019), who also adapted the risky choice paradigm to include a between-subjects factor.
-Nine participants were excluded from the analysis due to technical issues during the data collection (they could not complete the entire experimental session).
+Nine participants were excluded from the analysis due to technical issues during data collection (they could not complete the entire experimental session).
 The study was performed in line with the principles of the Declaration of Helsinki.
 Approval was granted by the institutional ethics review committee of the Psychological Sciences Institute of UCLouvain (IPSY; #2022-31).

 Design